-The results of our auditing procedures disclosed an instance of noncompliance, which is described in the accompanying schedule of findings and questioned costs as Finding 2023-001.
+The results of our auditing procedures disclosed an instance of noncompliance, which is described in the accompanying schedule of findings and questioned costs as Finding 2024-001.
+Our opinion on each state program is not modified with respect to this matter.

 Government Auditing Standards requires the auditor to perform limited procedures on the District's response to the noncompliance findings identified in our audit and described in the accompanying schedule of findings and questioned costs.
-The District's response was not subjected to the auditing procedures applied in the audit of compliance an, accordingly, we express no opinion on the response.
+The District's response was not subjected to the auditing procedures applied in the audit of compliance and, accordingly, we express no opinion on the response.